-Given we discuss photography elsewhere on the site, we will be looking to be less reliant on free images in the future, and create more of our own.
+Given we discuss photography elsewhere on the site, we aom to be less reliant on free images in the future, and create more of our own.

 We believe with a good camera, a willingness to learn, and a lot of patience, anyone can create great images.
 And if you can’t, Photoshop is a great back-up support tool.